-BSc (Hons) (NUTRITIONAL SCIENCES) DEGREE FIRST UNIVERSITY EXAMINATION IN NUTRITIONAL SCIENCES whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.
+BSc (Hons) (NUTRITIONAL SCIENCES) DEGREE FIRST UNIVERSITY EXAMINATION IN NUTRITIONAL SCIENCES to improve their grade.
 In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
 In the case of candidates choosing option 2 who have already passed or got honours in their first attempt year but who (i) fail the examination in a Repeat Year as a result of failing module(s) already passed in a previous year or (ii) fail to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
 Three Year Rule: Candidates must pass/progress within 3 academic years of the date of first registration for First Year, otherwise they cannot continue in the programme.